Lingo Tutorial: Widescreen

 end

 Do you like the way the background screen is moving?
-Notice that there is something unnatural with the movement of corto maltese in the background.
-For example, when the cursor is on the left of the image one might expect to see more of the hidden left side (instead of hiding more of the left side).
+Notice that there is something unnatural about the movement of Corto Maltese in the background.
+For example, when the cursor is on the left of the image one might expect to see more of the hidden left side.
+Instead you see more of the right side.
 How do you fix it?

-The movement would be more believable if you had the right cursor indicate the kind of scrolling you are expecting.
-Add the appropriate cursor in your solution.
+(The interaction would be more believable if you had the right cursor indicate the kind of scrolling you are expecting.
+If you are familiar with cursor changing, add the appropriate cursor to your solution.)

 You can control whether you can click and drag a sprite by selecting the movableSprite property.
 Here is another way in Lingo of picking up and moving an image around without using the 'moveableSprite' property.
 It can be used in conjunction of other code (like monitoring the degree of movement, etc.)